 A well-designed HBU program should be able to generate roughly 0.5% to 1.0% of incremental return relative to underlying timberland returns (depending on the quality of HBU product).

 Based on NCREIF U.S. South Timberland index average value per acre as of Q4 2018.

-(2) Assumes overhead costs of 10% of sales.
+Assumes overhead costs of 10% of sales.
+Assumes additional timberlands acquired to

 Assumes additional timberlands acquired to replace acreage sold as HBU.